WebOfThings-SQUAD1/Nablijven/Challenge2/WebgameProp/README.md

 cmd kiosk start
 cmd kiosk stop
 cmd kiosk status
-# INFO ℹ️: you can also enable/disable kiosk mode.
+# ℹ️ INFO: you can also enable/disable kiosk mode.
 But this gave an unfixable bug.
 So don't!
 ```

 control keys ([xmodmap](https://wiki.archlinux.org/title/xmodmap))